 In preparing our basic necessities like food and water, we need fuel.
 Usually, we rely on electricity and fossil fuel (like LPG and kerosene) for our energy needs.
 However, there are other resources that have more advantages and benefits than these conventional sources.
 One such fuel is the briquette and the process of creating briquettes is briquetting.
 The briquettes are highly preferred in the locations where fuel is hard to find and is costly.
 Thus at such places, briquetting can become the best option for getting fuel at a cheap price and easy way.

 How briquettes are made?

 Briquettes are flammable blocks of matter used as fuel.
 They are made from extruded or compressed shredded combustible materials.
 A binding agent like starch may be necessary to hold the materials together, though pressure may at times be enough.
 Some of the common materials used as briquettes are charcoal fines, mineral char, sawdust, chaff from rice, peanut and other crops, peat, and any biomass materials.
-Here, we will see the advantages and disadvantages of briquette and why it is a better alternative for conventional fuels.
+Here, we will see the advantages and disadvantages of briquette and why it is a better alternative to conventional fuels.

 Advantages of Briquettes

 - Briquette replaces the usage of the conventional type of fuels